 - create a Spike for this task in GitHub's Issue tracker, by creating an Issue with the labels, 'spike' and the milestone 'Sprint 0'

 - assign this GitHub issue to one of the team members

 Setting up the task board

 Each team will maintain a shared Task Board for each Sprint using GitHub's Project Board functionality in the recommended fashion.
-These boards are available under the 'Projects' tab in GitHub - a Sprint 0 task board has been created for you.
+These boards are available under the 'Projects' tab in GitHub - you will have to set up the Sprint 0 task board in recommended fashion.

 Once you start working on tasks, you will move them to the other columns depending on their status.